ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 		- "Every intellectual endeavour starts from an already existing preconception, which then can be transformed during further inquires and can serve as a starting point for following endeavours.
 Basically that is what Hans-Georg Gadamer called the hermeneutic circle." - p48
 		- This is a very interesting concept.
 Basically some says: if you want to understand a whole, you have to understand its parts, to understand its parts, you have to understand a whole.
 			- It reminded me of how to read a book book, don't get stuck in one section, but move through and read on, then come back, this has proven to be useful for how to take smart notes

-- Unordered..
-	- Simplicity is paramount p38
-		- The idea of shipping container, where the idea is really simple, but to make the change it's really expensive, which is why the idea was not adopted early.
-People couldn't let go of what they're used to.
-			- But for people to let go, the idea must be simpler?
-		- One interesting thing about this story is Docker container,

 - how to praise
 	- Having been praised for what they are (talented and gifted) rather than for what they do, they tend to focus on keeping this impression intact, rather than learning from failure. p53